-Do you know what Krishna Janmashtami is?
-It’s a Hindu festival that celebrates the birth of Lord Krishna.
-This year it falls on August 18th.
-If you’re unfamiliar with Lord Krishna, he was a significant figure in Hindu mythology.
-There are many stories about him, but one of my favourites is when he lifted Mount Govardhan to protect his village from a storm.
+Krishna Janmashtami, or Krishna Jayanthi, is a Hindu festival that celebrates the birth of Lord Krishna.
+It will be held on September 6th and 7th, 2023.
+Lord Krishna is a significant figure in Hindu mythology, and there are many stories about him and his wit and bravery.
+One of my all-time favourites is when he lifted Mount Govardhan to protect his village from a storm.
 I think that story shows how courageous and powerful he was!
-So if you’re curious to learn more about this holiday or want some ideas for celebrating it with your family, read on!
+So read on if you’re curious to learn more about the Krishna Jayanthi festival or want some ideas for Krishna Jayanthi celebration with your family!

 Why is Krishna Jayanthi/Janmashtami Celebrated?

 They are not different and are indeed the same!
 Janmashtami is the more common name for the Krishna Jayanthi festival and is used more often in North India.
 In South India, however, Jayanthi is a common name for this festival.
 However, both terms refer to the same festival—the birth of Lord Krishna.
 The words are used interchangeably, and there is no difference in the meaning or the significance of the two.

 The Krishna Jayanthi festival is celebrated all over India with great gusto and enthusiasm.
 It is a festival that is dear to the hearts of many Hindus and is a cherished time to come together and celebrate the birth of Lord Krishna.

 How Are Krishna Janmashtami and Krishna Jayanthi Different?

 They are not different and are indeed the same!
 Janmashtami is the more popular name and is more commonly used in North India, while Jayanthi is more prevalent in South India.
 However, both terms refer to the same festival – the birthday of Lord Krishna.
 The words are used interchangeably, and there is no difference in the meaning or the significance of the two.